Sequential stochastic blackbox optimization with zeroth-order gradient estimators: Introduction

-where $F:\R^n \times \Omega \to \R$ is a blackbox \cite{AuHa2017} and $ \boldsymbol{\xi}$ is an uncertain vector whose the distribution is unknown. $\Omega$ is the sample space of a probability space.
-This optimization problem finds application mainly in two different fields.
-Firstly, in a machine learning framework where the loss function’s gradient is unavailable or difficult to compute, for instance in optimizing neural network architecture \cite{real2017large}, design of adversarial attacks \cite{chen2019zo}, or game content generation \cite{volz2018evolving}.
-Secondly, when the function $F$ is evaluated by means of a computational procedure~\cite{Kokko06}.
-In many cases, the function value is noisy as well.
-This noise may be due to environmental conditions, costs, or effects of repair actions that are unknown \cite{rockafellar2015risk}.
-Another source of uncertainty also appears when the optimization is conducted at the early stages of the design process, where knowledge, information, and data can be very limited.
+and in which $F:\R^n \times \R^m \to \R$ is a blackbox \cite{AuHa2017} that takes two inputs: a vector of design variables $\x \in \R^n$ and a vector $\boldsymbol{\xi} \in \R^m$ that represents random uncertainties with an unknown distribution.
+The function $F$ is called a {\em stochastic zeroth-order oracle} \cite{ghadimi2013stochastic}.
+The objective function $f$ is obtained by taking the expectation of $F$ over all possible values of the uncertainties $\boldsymbol{\xi}$.
+The main applications belong to two different fields.
+The first is in a machine learning framework where the loss function’s gradient is unavailable or difficult to compute, for instance in optimizing neural network architecture \cite{real2017large}, design of adversarial attacks \cite{chen2019zo}, or game content generation \cite{volz2018evolving}.
+The second field is when the function $F$ is evaluated by means of a computational procedure~\cite{Kokko06}.
+In many cases, it depends on an uncertainty vector $\boldsymbol{\xi}$ due to environmental conditions, costs, or effects of repair actions that are unknown \cite{rockafellar2015risk}.
+Another source of uncertainty appears when the optimization is conducted at the early stages of the design process, where knowledge, information, and data is very limited.